 How long does it take to prepare a strong E-2 application?

-This depends on how developed the business is and how organised the documentation is.
+This depends on how developed the business is and how organized the documentation is.
 Some cases move quickly, while others require more time to properly structure the investment and supporting evidence.

 What documents do I need to get started?